 - not registered as an employer with the WSIB

 - not an independent operator with a WSIB independent operator identification number for the contract in question, and

 - not considered a worker by the principal to whom he or she has contracted,

-then the contractor and the principal are required to complete the appropriate industry-specific, or general questionnaire used by the WSIB to determine whether the person is a worker or an independent operator for WSIB purposes.
-For the policy about determining a person’s status as a worker or an independent operator, see 12-02-01, Workers and Independent Operators.
+then the contractor and the principal may be required to complete the appropriate industry-specific, or general questionnaire used by the WSIB to determine whether the person is a worker or an independent operator for WSIB purposes.
+For the policy on determining a person’s status as a worker or an independent operator, see 12-02-01, Workers and Independent Operators.

 Contractors ruled independent operators by the WSIB can apply for WSIB optional insurance.
 For further details, see 12-03-02, Optional Insurance.

 Contractors considered workers

 When the principal or the WSIB, following a worker's status determination, considers a contractor, who works alone, to be a worker, the principal who purchases the contracted service must report and pay premiums on the worker’s earnings based on the labour portion of the contract value.